Give NowAn endowment is a wonderful way to make a lasting contribution

-An endowment is a wonderful way make a lasting contribution to the Law School.
+An endowment is a wonderful way to make a lasting contribution to the Law School.
 There are opportunities to name a faculty chair in honor of a favorite professor or family member.
-This very special gift can be accomplished as a life gift or as a gift from a group of caring individuals.
-Either way, this significant gift will make a lasting difference and help to insure that the Law School continues to have the ability to retain its gifted and dedicated faculty.
+Endowed professorships honor distinguished individuals, celebrate collective intellectual rigor, stimulate learning between scholars and students, and advance interdisciplinary teaching and research.
+These very special gifts can be designated as a life gift or as a gift from a group of caring individuals.
+These endowment opportunities make a lasting difference and help to ensure that the Law School continues to have the ability to retain its brilliant and dedicated faculty.

 Named Scholarship Opportunities

 Endowed scholarships provide vital funds to assist students in pursuing their legal education.
 Scholarships can be made in your name or in honor of someone who has made a difference in your life.
 Because the principal is held in perpetuity, your endowed scholarship fund will last and help students indefinitely.
 Many of our alumni have established a named scholarship as a bequest.
 Donors also have the opportunity to help design selection criteria for the scholarship recipients and participate in the selection of recipients through scholarship selection committees.